-Welcome!
 My name is Keith Martin.
-I’m in my upper-30’s.
-I married my dear wife Erin on a blistering hot day in Texas in July of 1998.
+I married my dear wife Erin on a blistering, hot day in Texas in July of 1998.
 She is truly the love of my life and an inspiration to me each day.
-She is such a gentle person.
+She is a very gentle person.
 Her love of children makes her the perfect mother for our five children.

 Let me tell you a little more about myself; where I’ve been, where I am, and where I’m going.

 Where I’ve Been